grzegorznowak/ansible-server-performance-assessment/README.md

 #### when cloned from git rep

-augment your `playbook.yml` with this role, and adjust parameters to whatever the acceptable performance is
+augment your `playbook.yml` with this role, and adjust parameters to whatever the acceptable baseline performance is

 ```yaml
 - name: Verify